Accessibility statement

 Constitution and membership

-In contributing to the business of URC, members represent the offices against which they are listed in the Committee’s constituency.
-In the case of elected academic members, these members represent the broad academic community at the University of York, rather than the interests of their individual departments.
+Members represent the offices against which they are listed in the Committee's constituency.
+In the case of academic members, these members represent the broad academic community at the University, rather than the interests of their individual departments.
 The Faculty Deans and Associate Deans (Research) provide the link between the Faculties and the Committee.

 Academic staff representatives should be drawn from each of the three Faculties, with no two members from the same department, and should between them have sufficient experience to be able to speak to Committee activities.